typinghare/uml-computing4/assignment/ps5/Readme-ps5.md

 >
 > I also used an alternative tool called **Instruments** on macOS to detect the memory leaks, and no warnings were detected.
 >
-> Oh come on, give me a break, I've been spending 7 hours implementing the Hirshberg's algorithm.
+> Oh come on, give me a break, I've been spending 7 hours implementing Hirshberg's algorithm.

 ## Extra Credit

-1. The difference between `min3` and `std::min`:
+1. The distinction between `min3` and `std::min` lies in their functionalities.
+While `std::min` utilizes templates, enabling it to handle various variable types, `min3` is limited to operating solely on three integers.

 2. The program is implemented using **Hirschberg's algorithm**.